UVA-ENGR1020-SPORTS-ANALYSIS/backend/README.md

     how can we store data in clients laplop when he is using it? stored in ram? is that possible?

 ## Next step to do
-   Implement the actual database logic (Redis/SQL) within each route.
+   Implement the actual database within each route.
    Connect the frontend to these new API endpoints.

 ## Web service